 |Travel Time to TH:||5 minute from town|

 Via Car: From Elk Ave head west towards the end of Elk.
 Take a right on 1st street and follow all the way down to the end then take a left on Butte Ave/Peanut Lake Road.
 Follow the road for a 1/2 mile around the corner past one parking area to the second parking area on the right.
 Map.

-Via Ski: From the parking lot, follow Pooch's Paradise trail as it wraps around peanut lake the road.
-Stay on Pooch's Paradise past a few trail junctions until you reach Mikes Mile.
+Via Ski: From the parking lot, follow Pooch's Paradise trail as it wraps around Peanut Lake road.
+Stay on Pooch's Paradise past a few trail junctions until you reach Mike's Mile.

 Mikes Mile is an easy trail to follow.
-Once on trail head down the slate, cross two bridges, and finally arrive at Gunsight bridge.
-Once at Gunsight you can turn around, head back on Mike's Mile, and make your way to the cozy trailside yurt where one can sit on the sunny deck and enjoy lunch If you are looking for more challenging terrain take a left at Gunsight and enjoy the steep but fun G.B.
+Once on trail head down the Slate River Valley, cross two bridges, and finally arrive at Gunsight Bridge.
+Once at Gunsight you can turn around, head back on Mike's Mile, and make your way to the cozy trailside yurt where one can sit on the sunny deck and enjoy lunch (served there on Sundays, or bring your own!)
+If you're looking for more challenging terrain take a left at Gunsight Bridge and enjoy the steep but fun G.B.
 Loop.
-If you're looking for more mellow terrain, cross Gunsight bridge and link up with the Slate River Winter Trail.
+If you're looking different scenery on your way back, cross Gunsight Bridge and link up with the Slate River Winter Trail.

 This is a dog friendly trail but dog passes are required, you can obtain these at the CB Nordic Center in town.
 Please pick up after your furry friends and help keep our trails clean.